-There were no changes in our internal control over financial reporting that occurred during the quarter ended June 30, 2015 that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.
+There were no changes in our internal control over financial reporting that occurred during the quarter ended September 30, 2015 that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.

-We completed the acquisition of Sensima Technology SA ("Sensima") in July 2014 and are currently evaluating the internal control at Sensima.
+We completed the acquisition of Sensima Technology SA ("Sensima") in July 2014.
 We intend to include the acquired entity in our assessment of the effectiveness of internal control over financial reporting as of December 31, 2015.